 What is blurry vision?

 Blurry vision is when you don't see as clearly or sharply as you once did.
 It's the most common vision problem.
 Blurry vision is different from loss of vision.
-Loss of vision means you become blind or can't see anything in all or part of an eye.
+Loss of vision means you become blind or can't see anything with all or part of an eye.

 What causes blurry vision?